Muon g-2 in the 2HDM: maximum results and detailed phenomenology: Summary and conclusions

 For the type X model, the maximum contributions are significantly smaller, only slightly above $25\times10^{-10}$.
 A $1\sigma$ explanation of the current deviation is only possible in the small range of $\MMA$ between 20 and 40 GeV, and even a potential future deviation of only $10\times10^{-10}$ can be explained only for $\MMA<80$ GeV.

 In view of these results it is of high interest to test this parameter space more fully at the LHC.
 In view of the significant couplings of the low-mass $\MA$ boson to $\tau$ leptons and top quarks, it is promising to derive more stringent upper limits on these couplings, particularly on the product $|\zl\zu|$.
 Such more stringent limits will have immediate impact on the possible values of $\amu$ in the 2HDM.
 At the same time, the future $\amu$ measurements have a high potential to constrain the 2HDM parameter space.
-In particular the type X model might be excluded by a confirmation of a large $\amu$ deviation, and in the more general model, lower limits on the top Yukawa coupling and upper limits on $\MMA$ might be derived.
+In particular the type X model might be excluded by a confirmation of a large $\amu$ deviation, and in the more general model, lower limits on the top Yukawa coupling and upper limits on $\MMA$ might be derived\footnote{Here we comment on Ref.~\cite{Keus:2017ioh}, which appeared shortly after the present paper, and which claims that large $a_\mu$ is possible for large $\MMA$ in case of CP violation.
+We point out that the large $a_\mu$ does not result from CP violation but from (extremely) large considered values of $\tb$($\cot\beta$).
+However these large $\tb$($\cot\beta$) values are excluded by either LHC or B-Physics results and therefore not considered in the present paper.}.